Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Conclusion

-The constructive side of the argument is equally precise.
-The successful methods do not differ merely by taste.
+The constructive side of the argument is equally specific.
+The successful methods differ in proof-theoretic role.
 Construction methods extend the proof language with new operational content and verify the richer object.
 Confession methods project away a structurally unincorporable dimension under an external soundness license.
-The witness hierarchy records exactly where this first shift becomes necessary, and the mechanized backing shows that the shift is not rhetorical but formally audited across the companion development.
-The companion precision results sharpen the same point from the other side: the barrier already appears on the smaller Rec$\Delta$-core, survives typed and many-sorted pumping settings, and yet the transformed dependency-pair problem can still have a simple linear base order.
-What changes at the boundary is therefore not that the residual problem becomes exotic, but that the original witness language cannot express the correct control-focused presentation.
+The witness hierarchy records where this first shift becomes necessary, and the barrier theorems and DP-escape theorem of~\cite{rahnamaOrientation} formally audit that shift.
+Three further results of~\cite{rahnamaOrientation} support the same point: the barrier appears on the smaller Rec$\Delta$-core; the additive and affine barriers survive typed and many-sorted pumping settings; the extracted dependency-pair problem admits a simple linear base order.
+What changes at the boundary is therefore the expressive reach of the witness language: the residual problem stays simple, while the original witness language falls short of the correct control-focused presentation.

-The supervisory consequence is equally sharp.
-PRT does not merely test verdict accuracy on a terminating instance.
-It tests whether the system can cross the first proof boundary honestly: retrieve the right witness language, reject boundary-external pseudo-witnesses, and supervise its own failure state without issuing an unlicensed terminal verdict from within the disputed language.
-In particular, an object-level verdict of ``undecidable'' or ``impossible'' issued from within the disputed witness language is not an honest META-HALT certification but only an untyped stop.
-Because the primitive self-duplicating recursor is the minimal boundary object in the analyzed family, systematic failure on PRT is evidence of false formal legitimacy rather than mere inaccuracy, while the stronger claim that passing PRT in the strong sense is a necessary criterion for trustworthy formal-reasoning competence on this family remains the content of Conjecture~\ref{conj:prt-boundary-criterion}, not a settled theorem.